Install and configure Mission Control

 Observability - Scheduling

-Primary workers: Adds a toleration that allows scheduling of observability components on Kubernetes Primary workers.
-By default Kubernetes Primary nodes are tainted to only run workloads for scheduling, metadata management, and core API services.
+Primary workers: Adds a toleration that allows scheduling observability components on Kubernetes Primary workers.
+By default, Kubernetes Primary nodes are tainted to run workloads only for scheduling, metadata management, and core API services.
 Enable this setting to allow for the scheduling of observability components on these nodes.

 Database workers: Removes the node selector from restricting observability components to Platform workers.
 This allows for scheduling of observability components on worker nodes with other labels; for example, database nodes.
 Enable this only for constrained environments or when all workers provide homogenous hardware.